 It completely depends on your requirements.
 Many features an always-online desktop user would require could very well be the same as those of an iPhone-user when they lose their 5G connection.
 There might be some overhead and extra development effort associated with features that require extra considerations for all usage patterns.

-No, there is no difference in risk versus a traditional web app running in the browser.
+No, there is no difference in risk versus a traditional web application running in the browser.
 Behind the scenes, a PWA runs in an environment based on the browser it was downloaded from.
 It is actually less likely to be manipulated in any way, since there are no easily-accessible dev tools or console commands like most browsers have.